 Stephen is often in court or depositions, so may have to get back to you.
-We even put their personal cell phone numbers on their business cards, so you can call them at night or on weekends if there is an emergency.
+We even put his personal cell phone numbers on his business cards, so you can call him at night or on weekends if there is an emergency.

 We win a lot, but no, we don’t win every single one.
 One of the hardest things about being a lawyer is explaining to a client that we lost.
-The fact is though, if you take the tough cases and ﬁght for your client, you won’t win every time.
+The fact is if a lawyer takes the tough cases and ﬁghts for his client, he won’t win every time.
 The best we can do is make sure we are thorough and prepared for whatever happens.
 We have to be willing to go to trial and we have to be willing to settle – whichever is the best option for you.
 The decision to settle is ultimately yours.
 We give you the advice and insight to weigh your options, understand the risks, and make a decision you can live with.

 We don’t know – at least not at the beginning.
 Anyone who gives you a number over the phone or the internet is guessing.
 It takes hard work to ﬁgure out what can be done with any given case – and even harder work to maximize the result.